cfries/image-prune/README.md

 ****************************************

-**Small project with some Java code that may be used to build a Surveillance Camera.
+**Small project with some Java code that may be used to build a Surveillance Camera**.

 ****************************************